MountainField/dw/README-dev.md

-# Develper Guide for Maximo Visual Inspection (MVI) Validator
+# Develper Guide for Data Wrangler

-[MVI Validator](https://github.ibm.com/sustainability-software-japan/mvi-validator) is an accuracy validator for Maximo Visual Inspection.